Position: Director of Spiritual Life

 Tell us about your family and how they are looking forward to this new opportunity.

 My wife Karen and I met at Redwood over 30 years ago.
 We were married in 1993 and have 6 children, 3 of which will be students at Redwood this year.
 We have lived overseas and returned to the US four years ago to be geographically near to our children as one by one they transition into adulthood.
 Karen, also a graduate of and former teacher at RCS, will again serve in the classroom as a substitute teacher, while our youngest two children will be in their sophomore and junior years at the MSHS.

 What are your hobbies/interests outside of teaching?

 When I am not busy dreaming of how to apply ESLRs to my unit plans, one might find me near a lake or stream angling for a variety of trout while backpacking in the Sierra Nevada mountains.
-I also enjoy playing and coaching basketball, landscaping, and driving the cart for Mr. Bakker as he golfs.
+I also enjoy getting away with my lovely bride Karen, playing and coaching basketball and volleyball, landscaping, and driving the cart for former MSHS principal, Mr. Bakker, as he golfs.

 How did God call you into teaching (originally), and what are your professional credentials?

 God burdened me while at Moody Bible Institute to go to nations where the gospel had little to no presence.
 After college, while in such a country, I had the opportunity to lead a few young men through a study of Scripture, starting with Genesis and culminating at Christ’s death and resurrection.
 During this experience I knew this was God’s intended vocation for me.
 After this I taught at Redwood for five years as a PE and Bible teacher at the MSHS.
 While living overseas I taught university conversational English, and later 3rd grade at an international academy.

 I have a BA in Bible Theology from Moody Bible Institute.

 What have been your experiences in education/Christian education prior to this year?